SuchMonkey/Scruffy/README.md

 * Maybe adding filters
 * Specify IP range by providing a subnetmask
 * Remove direct application of octat offsets and replace with a seed number.
 Removes need for providing working offsets.
+* More tests
+* Verify if addresses are unique and all possible addresses can be generated with correct offsets.